-Whether you and your significant other are dreaming of swimming with whale sharks, going on a scenic boat ride, staying at a gorgeous lake house, or wine tasting in sun-drenched vineyards, or cozy mountain escapes, Australia has one-of-a-kind experiences to offer every kind of couple.
+Whether you and your significant other are dreaming of swimming with whale sharks, going on a scenic boat ride, staying at a gorgeous lake house, wine tasting in sun-drenched vineyards, or cozy mountain escapes, Australia one-of-a-kind experiences to offer every kind of couple.

 Ready to dial up the romance factor to a ten?
 Then read the post for travel inspiration and to discover what are the top Australian honeymoon destinations!

-Best Honeymoon Destinations Australia
+Honeymoon Inspiration: The Best Honeymoon Destinations in Australia

-Honeymoon Inspiration: Top 26 Destinations In Australia
+Top 26 Honeymoon Destinations In Australia

 With as many as 74 islands comprising the archipelago of Whitsunday Islands, there are only 4 on which you can rent a vacation rental.
 The tropical islands attract people from all over the world to see the white beaches like Whitehaven Beach and the beautiful Heart Reef.

 The Great Barrier Reef protects the Whitsunday Islands from large swells, making the climate perfect for couples cuddling and getting lost on secluded beaches and hidden bays.

 Hamilton Island is the largest and the most popular island in Australia and provides visitors with easy access to the Great barrier Reef.
 The island also allows travelers to discover the beautiful Heart Reef by helicopter, seaplane flights, or by catamaran in case they want to see the coral formations, fish, turtles, and manta rays just in the deep and pristine waters.